Article Quick Links:

 Addition features include subscription length control, partial and sneak peek content display and teasers, custom error messages, secure RSS feeds, login redirection and more.

-WishList Member is available for a one-off payment, at a cost of $97 for a single site license, or $297 for a multi-site license.
+The WishList Member WordPress membership plugin is available for a one-off payment, at a cost of $97 for a single site license, or $297 for a multi-site license.

 Key features include: